Azure/azure-sdk-for-js/sdk/videoanalyzer/media-video-analyzer-edge/README.md

 ### Pipeline Topology vs Pipeline Instance

 A _pipeline topology_ is a blueprint or template of a graph.
 It defines the parameters of the graph using placeholders as values for them.
 A _live instance_ references a pipeline topology and specifies the parameters.
 This way you are able to have multiple graph instances referencing the same topology but with different values for parameters.
-For more information please visit [Media graph topologies and instances][doc_media_graph]
+For more information please visit [Pipeline topologies and instances][doc_media_pipeline]

 ## Examples

-### Creating a graph topology
+### Creating a pipeline topology

-To create a graph topology you need to define parameters, sources, and sinks.
+To create a pipeline topology you need to define parameters, sources, and sinks.

 ```
 const rtspSource: RtspSource = {